suixinsuo/olympus-protocol/docs/OptimizationGuide.md

 a) Avoid redundant calls

-We have two calls to other contract where it could be done if we change the Whitelist Interface to accept a second parameter.
+We have two calls to another contract where it could be done in a single call if we change Whitelist Interface to accept a second parameter.

 ```javascript